helio-unitov/ASR_cat/README.md

 For the most energetic flares since 2010, we provide a method to identify their origin and establish connections to photospheric active regions using data from NASA's Solar Dynamics Observatory.
 This catalogue serves as a valuable resource for studying space weather and training machine learning models to enhance early warning systems for eruptive solar events.

-If you plan to use the ASR code catalogue in your work please cite the corresponding publication: [DOI here]
+If you plan to use the ASR code catalogue in your work please cite the corresponding publication: [Berretti & Mestici et al., 2025](https://www.doi.org/%2010.3847/1538-4365/adc731).

 ### Data Availability